It's only a Prototype

 - Tap Follow or Subscribe so you never miss a drop

-- Leave us a 5-star review to help others discover the show
+- Leave us a 5-star review to help others find the show

-- Share this episode with a founder, innovator or product-minded friend
+- Share this episode with a founder, maker, or product nerd

 - Screenshot your favourite moment and tag us on social